aggregat4/shard/README.md

 TODO

+# Example Wiki

+TODO

 # Dependencies, planned and current
 I retained some of the original choices and ideas I had in mind for some of the libraries I would need.
 They may be of historic interest, or serve as a warning to future readers:
+- Scala (2.10 at the moment)
+- sbt for building
 - Unit testing with ~~[Scalatest](http://www.scalatest.org/) and the [FunSuite](http://www.scalatest.org/getting_started_with_fun_suite)~~
   - nope, using plain old JUnit with FEST, I found it easier to get started
 - Git integration with [JGit](http://eclipse.org/jgit/)